 - Rolling over a required minimum distribution — You are not allowed to roll over a required minimum distribution.
 If you do, you will be subject to a 6% excess IRA contribution tax.

 - Not working with a financial advisor — Financial advisors deal with investment, tax planning, and other 401(k) rollover considerations every day.

 - Rollover 401(k)

 - Wealth Management

 Contact a 401(k) Rollover Advisor Today

 Call us today at 314-930-401K, contact us online, or schedule an appointment with our financial and retirement planning advisors to make the best decision for your 401(k) rollover.
-Call 314-930-401K or reach out to our financial advisors in St. Louis today.
+Call 314-930-401K or reach out to our financial advisors in Manchester, MO today.